fredrikbaberg/hassio-addons/octoprint-next-dev/DOCS.md

 To connect an external slicer, such as Cura, to OctoPrint you need to expose the WebUI port.
 It is not possible through Ingress.

+Two slicers are available with the addon, CuraEngine 15.04.6 and Slic3r 1.3.0.
+The path should already be set in the initial config file, but are also stated here:
+- CuraEngine: `/usr/local/bin/CuraEngine`
+- Slic3r: `/usr/bin/slic3r`

 ### Credentials

 One user, `homeassistant`, is created with a random password on first launch.
 You can use Ingress to automatically sign in as this user.
 From there you can change password, or create another user.
 Note that if the user `homeassistant` is removed, it will be recreated on the next restart.